google/fhir-dbt-analytics/readme/extending_the_project.md

     a.
 Update the config block with metadata for your metric.

-      - Consult with the column descriptions for the _metric_definition_ table within `metadata_config.yml` to understand what should be recorded within metadata fields.
+      - Consult with the column descriptions for the *metric_definition* table within `metadata_config.yml` to understand what should be recorded within metadata fields.
 This information can also be viewed in the [dbt docs](http://www.google.com/url?sa=D&q=https://docs.getdbt.com/reference/commands/cmd-docs) site.

     b.
-Update the SQL query to calculate the metric over your [FHIR data](http://www.google.com/url?sa=D&q=https://hl7.org/FHIR/resourcelist.html) based on the [SQL-on-FHIR](http://www.google.com/url?sa=D&q=https://github.com/FHIR/sql-on-fhir/blob/master/sql-on-fhir.md) schema.
+Update the SQL query within the `metric_sql` variable:

+      - This query will be executed over your [FHIR data](http://www.google.com/url?sa=D&q=https://hl7.org/FHIR/resourcelist.html) based on the [SQL-on-FHIR](http://www.google.com/url?sa=D&q=https://github.com/FHIR/sql-on-fhir/blob/master/sql-on-fhir.md) schema.
-      - The query can be flexible and join to any number of FHIR resources.
-However, the final common table expression should be aliased as “A” and contain the columns shown in the template.
+      - The query can be flexible, joining to any number of FHIR resources and including subqueries and common table expressions.
+      - The final output from this query must contain:
+        - An `id` field representing a FHIR resource id
+        - The `metric_common_dimensions()` macro to derive dimensions common to all metrics
+        - Any fields to be used for specific metric dimensions (as defined in the config block)
+        - Any fields to be used for numerator and denominator calculations
+      - The `calculate_metric` macro takes `metric_sql` as an input to produce the final metric output.
+        - For count metrics, only the *metric_sql* argument is required and a distinct count over the `id` field is performed.
-      - The `calculate_metric` macro takes table “A” as an input to produce the final metric output.
-For count metrics, no argument is required.
-For proportion and ratio metrics, you need to provide a SQL expression to calculate the numerator and denominator fields.
+        - For proportion and ratio metrics, you need to provide a SQL expression to calculate the *numerator* and *denominator* fields.

 1. Test running your new metric by running the following command in the project directory:
 `dbt run --select my_new_metric`